Option pricing under fast-varying long-memory stochastic volatility

 so that the implied volatility is the expected effective volatility over the remaining time horizon conditioned on the present and with an added skewness correction.

-In view of Eq. (\ref{eq:phisd}), for small time to maturity the fourth term (in $\tau^{H-\frac{3}{2}}$) dominates in (\ref{eq:implied2}).
-We remark here that this is related to the fact that the small parameter in our problem is the mean reversion time so that for any order one time to maturity in this regime the volatility has enough time to fluctuate and mean revert giving a price correction as in Lemma \ref{lem:1N}.
-Then with the ``Vega'', ${\partial_\sigma} C_{\rm BS}$, being relatively small away from the money, see Eq. (\ref{eq:vega}), we get a strong moneyness dependence and the implied volatility blows up for small time-to-maturity.
+In view of Eq. (\ref{eq:phisd}), when the time to maturity is short, the fourth term (in $\tau^{H-\frac{3}{2}}$) dominates in (\ref{eq:implied2}).
+We remark here that this is related to the fact that the small parameter in our problem is the mean-reversion time, so that for any time to maturity of order one in this regime the volatility has enough time to fluctuate and mean revert, giving a price correction as in Lemma \ref{lem:1N}.
+Moreover, because the ``vega'', ${\partial_\sigma} C_{\rm BS}$, is small away from the money (see Eq. (\ref{eq:vega})), we get a strong moneyness dependence, and the implied volatility blows up when the time to maturity goes to zero.

-Moreover, for large time to maturity the third term (in $\tau^{H-\frac{1}{2}}$) dominates in (\ref{eq:implied2}).
-The long-range dependence gives relatively smooth volatility fluctuations which gives an implied volatility that blows up for large time-to-maturity and with the current value for the underlying being relatively less important in this long maturity regime.
+When the time to maturity is long, the third term (in $\tau^{H-\frac{1}{2}}$) dominates in (\ref{eq:implied2}).
+The long-range dependence gives smooth volatility fluctuations, which gives an implied volatility that blows up when the time to maturity goes to infinity.
+The current value of the underlying is less important in this long-time-to-maturity regime.